CQU-AI/pymips/README.rst

 Note
 ----

--  This project is in its early stage, which means some functions may not supported yet.
+-  This project is a **toy**, which means some functions are not supported.
+-  If you just need an IDE for MIPS Programming, I personally recommend MARS_ by Softpedia Lab, Missouri State University.
+-  If you also want to play with this toy, feel free to do want ever you want but don't forget about the CI tests.

 Install
 -------